edbzn/blog/content/blog/introducing-convoyr/index.md

 export class AppModule {}
 ```

-There is no provider configuration required and security is improved with the `matchOrigin` function.
+There is no provider configuration required and security is improved with the `matchOrigin` function as the token will never be sent to any other origin except `https://my-secure-api.com`.

 ## How Convoyr was cooked

 #### TDD and TCR

 Convoyr has been built with TDD and TCR in dual programming.
-I recommend you to check more on [extreme programming](https://guide-agile.wishtack.io/extreme-programming) which is a **kind of Agile method without the commercial bullshits**.
-This framework can help your team to resolve problems faster, better and stronger.
+I recommend to checking out [extreme programming](https://guide-agile.wishtack.io/extreme-programming) which is a **software development methodology without the Agile commercial bullshit**.
+This lightweight methodology can help your team to resolve problems faster, better and stronger.

 #### Monorepos style